 PLACES WHERE YOU CAN FIND OR FOLOW ME

 Q: How many books are in the Condemned series?

-A: Currently, there are four books.
-Vagrant ends on a happy-for-now note.
+A: Currently, there are four books with a fifth in the works.

 Q: What is the reading order for the Condemned series?